Investigators estimate around 20 deaths are linked to blunder in Covid-19 lab

 The error led to tens of thousands of extra infections and hundreds of hospital admissions, according to new projections.

-A blunder at a lab which saw thousands of positive Covid-19 cases reported as negative could have led to the deaths of 20 people, according to new estimates.
+A blunder at a lab which saw thousands of positive Covid-19 cases reported as negative could have led to the deaths of at least 20 people, according to new estimates.

 The error at the Wolverhampton lab meant that around 39,000 PCR tests were reported as negative when they should have been positive between September 2 and October 12 2021 – mostly in the south-west of England.